niniwu1207-cmd/spotify-popularity-analysis/README.md

 I used the absolute difference in mean popularity between explicit and non-explicit tracks.

-This test statistic is appropriate because the research question is focused on whether the average popularity differs between the two groups.
+This test statistic is appropriate because the research question focuses on whether the average popularity differs between the two groups, regardless of direction.

 ### Significance Level: